cmarcum/cmarcum.github.io/photography.md

 Several of my photos have been featured in publications, garnered awards, and been in juried exhibitions.

+The galleries below are currently offline as Flickr changed its javascript policy and no longer hosts embedded slideshows.
+I will update these as soon as I find another remote host solution.

+I have a small NFT gallery of digital reproductions and original analog prints for sale here: [https://crypto.com/nft/profile/csmarcum](https://crypto.com/nft/profile/csmarcum).

 ## Featured Photographs by Chris Marcum
 This gallery is an eclectic collection of my photographs